 Covering your mouth and nose – If you are coughing or sneezing, ensure you cover your mouth and nose with a tissue or in the crook or your arm to prevent or minimise any potential airborne particles.
 COVID-19 is a respiratory virus and can be transmitted through airborne particles from an infected host.

 Social Distancing – Distancing yourself from others in the general public is a way of being able to help reduce the transmission of COVID-19.
 Australian government guidelines are changing as the virus progresses however a common sense approach should be taken at all times (15)

 Boost your Immune System and recover your Health – Immunity and COVID-19 Coronavirus

-At Advanced Functional Medicine we specialise in addressing the underlying causes of your health problems.
+At Advanced Functional Medicine we address the underlying causes of your health problems.

 We regularly work with a wide range of patients including immune compromised patients to combat immune and other systemic disorders.
 Some of the areas we work with patients include gut health, autoimmune disease, thyroid disorders, MTHFR & methylation and skin disorders.
 We assess and balance key biochemical pathways, uncover and treat gut infections and pathogens, identify and address key nutrient imbalances and providing tailored nutritional programs.
 Balancing the underlying biochemistry of the body is the best way to achieve long lasting gains in your health.

 Our telehealth video consultation options are great in this current COVID-19 Coronavirus crisis time and allow people to get healthcare from the comfort of their home, any required supplements can be expressed posted to your door.